Lustre (file system): Release history

 Lustre 2.13 was released on December 5, 2019 and added a new performance-related features Persistent Client Cache (PCC), which allows direct use of NVMe and NVRAM storage on the client nodes while keeping the files part of the global filesystem namespace, and OST Overstriping which allows files to store multiple stripes on a single OST to better utilize fast OSS hardware.
 As well, the LNet Multi-Rail Network Health functionality was improved to work with LNet RDMA router nodes.
 The PFL functionality was enhanced with Self-Extending Layouts (SEL) to allow file components to be dynamically sized, to better deal with flash OSTs that may be much smaller than disk OSTs within the same filesystem.
 The release also included a number of smaller improvements, such as balancing DNE remote directory creation across MDTs, using Lazy-size-on-MDT to reduce the overhead of "lfs find", directories with 10M files per shard for ldiskfs, and bulk RPC sizes up to 64 MB.

 Lustre 2.14 was released on February 19, 2021 and includes three main features.
 Client Data Encryption implements fscrypt to allow file data to be encrypted on the client before network transfer and persistent storage on the OST and MDT.
-OST Pool Quotas extends the quota framework to allow the assignment and enforcement of quotas on the basis of OST storage pools.
+OST Pool Quotas extends the quota framework to allow the assignment and enforcement of quotas on the basis of OST storage pools, and the maximum supported ldiskfs OST size was increased to 1024TiB.
 DNE Auto Restriping can now adjust how many MDTs a large directory is striped over based on size thresholds defined by the administrator, similar to Progressive File Layouts for directories.